trivialsoftware/trivialdb/ReadMe.md

 #### Saving a Model

-* `model.save(skipValidation)` - Returns a promise that either resolves, or rejects with an error.
+* `modelInst.save(skipValidation)` - Returns a promise that either resolves, or rejects with an error.

 Saving a model is as simple as calling `save`.
 It first calls `validate`, which means that it may throw a `ValidationError`.